 Orwellian Retcon: Several of the chapters were revised after they were posted.
 (The changes are generally minor, though.)

-Outgrown Such Silly Superstitions: In chapter 39, Harry is surprised and disappointed to discover wizards (or at least Dumbledore) haven't done this.
+In chapter 39, Harry is surprised and disappointed to discover wizards (or at least Dumbledore) haven't done this.
 However, chapter 61 does indicate that the concept of God is unique to "Muggle religion", so apparently wizards have outgrown that much.

 Parrot Pet Position: Dumbledore frequently carries Fawkes The Phoenix on his shoulder.
 Once, he has both Fawkes and his Phoenix Patronus on his shoulders.
-Then, at one time Fawkes gets especially upset at Dumbledore, the phoenix spends an entire evening riding on Harry Potter's shoulder.
+Then, after one time when Fawkes gets especially upset at Dumbledore, the phoenix spends an entire evening riding on Harry Potter's shoulder.
 It is later discussed whether having a phoenix on your shoulder is a sign you're a "good" person or not.

 ... they dragged poor Bill Weasley off to St. Mungo's and it turned out to be a pretty standard schizophrenic break...
 Guy was convinced he was ninety-seven years old and had died and gone back in time.